kylep/kyle.pericak.com/content/posts/gcp/gcp-api-cloud-endpoints.md

 notes to it.
 In this case, I started with the [Cloud Endpoints Quickstart](https://cloud.google.com/endpoints/docs/quickstart-endpoints).

-## Chosing a Cloud Endpoint option
+## Choosing a Cloud Endpoint option

 There are three options for cloud endpoints:
 1. OpenAPI